Black-body radiation: Spectrum

 Black-body radiation has a characteristic, continuous frequency spectrum that depends only on the body's temperature, called the Planck spectrum or Planck's law.
 The spectrum is peaked at a characteristic frequency that shifts to higher frequencies with increasing temperature, and at room temperature most of the emission is in the infrared region of the electromagnetic spectrum.
 As the temperature increases past about 500 degrees Celsius, black bodies start to emit significant amounts of visible light.
 Viewed in the dark by the human eye, the first faint glow appears as a "ghostly" grey (the visible light is actually red, but low intensity light activates only the eye's grey-level sensors).
 With rising temperature, the glow becomes visible even when there is some background surrounding light: first as a dull red, then yellow, and eventually a "dazzling bluish-white" as the temperature rises.
 When the body appears white, it is emitting a substantial fraction of its energy as ultraviolet radiation.
 The Sun, with an effective temperature of approximately 5800 K, is an approximate black body with an emission spectrum peaked in the central, yellow-green part of the visible spectrum, but with significant power in the ultraviolet as well.

-Blackbody radiation provides insight into the thermodynamic equilibrium state of cavity radiation.
+Black-body radiation provides insight into the thermodynamic equilibrium state of cavity radiation.